 Not all vulnerabilities can be covered up by blocking access to a specific URL with a web application firewall, therefore not all vulnerabilities can be exported as ModSecurity rules.
 For example, security flaws related to HTTP Cookies, sensitive comments in source code, application source code disclosure and other similar vulnerabilities will not be exported.

-How To Generate ModSecurity WAF Rules from Netsparker Enterprise Scan Results
+How to Configure ModSecurity WAF Rules in Netsparker Standard

 How to Export Netsparker Standard Scan Results as ModSecurity WAF Rules